- Home

 MattressDay UK published the findings of their research on how the UK and US dream.
 After reviewing 279,750 internet searches, it was revealed that in both the UK and US dreams of teeth falling out looked to be the most common – with 109,560 related searches found.

-Evidence of dreams about teeth falling out date back as far as 200 AD and, and while there are many interpretations, they’re commonly linked to loss, anxiety and stress, fears around ageing, or a loss of control.
+Evidence of dreams about teeth falling out date back as far as 200 AD, and while there are many interpretations, they’re linked to feelings of loss, anxiety, stress, fears around ageing, or a loss of control.

 To read more about the possible reasons for your teeth falling out in your dream, check out this article from Dreams.